At least one old hand warned that Brexit hasn’t been a success for either side, before his colleagues closed the deal.

 Taking The Opportunity

-Parts of the TCA are not helping either party, with checks and additional admin hindering trade.
-The January trade crash was put down to stockpiling and the pandemic but later figures still show a fall in both directions.
+Parts of the TCA have not helped either party, with checks and additional admin hindering trade.
+The initial trade crash following the TCA was quickly overcome but later figures still show a fall in both directions.

 We need to continue to push our representatives and work with colleagues in Europe.
-The initial effect of Brexit is evident, yet we could look to a different future, if a sound relationship is rebuilt.
+The initial effect of Brexit was evident, yet we could still look to the future and continue to rebuild a sound relationship.

 Lawmakers see the trade deal as about sanctions, a tool to keep other in check, we do not need to join in.
 Most of our business partners simply want to talk about finding solutions and moving on together.